Evolve a healthy family wealth culture

 Principle 3: Evolve a healthy family wealth culture

-It’s fair to say that a culture is built on good communication—in fact, communication is how a culture is created and shared.
+It’s fair to say that a culture is built on good communication — in fact, communication is how a culture is created and shared.
 From our work with many families over the years, we have identified best practices that can yield a family culture that reflects what most wealth creators want for their families and the transfer of their wealth: They want the wealth to be helpful, not harmful.
 Developing a healthy attitude toward the wealth as a family is an important element in making sure that it will be experienced in a positive manner.

 Best practice #1: Preserve family history

 Why is the element of “storytelling” so important in a healthy family culture?
 A key benefit is that a family story “frames” the focus and intent of legacy planning.
 In the past, clients often wanted to talk about maximizing their investment.
 However, more and more frequently, when clients begin to have conversations with their young adult children, they focus on the bigger issues of legacy, which almost require the family to begin sharing stories.
-The children bring that to the forefront.

 Best practice #2: Articulate a common purpose

 Families that succeed in maintaining their legacy over generations have a shared vision and purpose.
-And they identify with it as a unifying purpose: It’s why it matters that we stick together as a family.
+And they identify with it as a unifying purpose: It’s why it matters that they stick together as a family.

 Best practice #3: Foster communication